 Diabetes in Dogs – Lack of Insulin Production in the Body

 Diabetes in dogs is an increasingly recognized and diagnosed health problem.
-Typically occurring in the later years of life, previously healthy dogs begin to show an array of symptoms that can suggest diabetes.
-As in human medicine, diabetes in dogs can be completely treatable, and with good management it will not affect quality of life or the life span of your dog.
-However, if the symptoms of diabetes go unnoticed and the disease is left untreated, it can lead to malnutrition, dehydration, and death.
+Typically occurring in the later years of life, previously healthy dogs begin to show a variety of symptoms that can suggest diabetes.
+As with humans, diabetes in dogs is completely treatable, and with good management, it will not affect the quality of life or the lifespan of your dog.
+However, if the symptoms of diabetes go unnoticed and the disease is left untreated, it can lead to malnutrition, dehydration, and even death.

-In humans, as well as animals, diabetes is caused by a decrease in, or complete lack of insulin production in the body.
-Ever cell within our bodies requires energy to live.
-The food we ingest is converted into glucose, which travels throughout the bloodstream, feeding cells and creating energy.
-Insulin in the body is the vehicle that allows cells to get their energy from the bloodstream.
+In both humans and animals, diabetes is caused by a decrease in, or complete lack of, insulin production in the body.
+Every cell in our bodies requires energy to function.
+The food we ingest is converted into glucose, which travels through the bloodstream, feeding cells and creating energy.
+Insulin in the body is the vehicle that allows cells to absorb glucose from the bloodstream.

-In normal, healthy animals, cells in the pancreas release insulin automatically when a rise in glucose in the blood is detected.
-The insulin is distributed to cells in the body, allowing them to capture the glucose from within the bloodstream.
+In healthy animals, cells in the pancreas release insulin automatically when a rise in glucose in the blood is detected.
+The insulin is then distributed to cells throughout the body, allowing them to capture the glucose and use it for energy.

-Almost all diabetes in dogs is caused by type 1, or insulin dependent diabetes.
-In these animals the pancreas stops producing insulin.
-Many factors can affect and destroy insulin production by the pancreas, including Cushing’s disease, steroid and immune system problems, pancreatic infection or stress- but often times a precipitating factor will never be identified for why the pancreas suddenly cease to produce insulin.
-Regardless of the cause, without insulin, cells throughout the body cannot take in the glucose from the blood, effectively starving them of energy.
+Almost all diabetes in dogs is caused by type 1, or insulin-dependent diabetes.
+In these animals, the pancreas stops producing insulin.
+Many factors can affect and destroy insulin production in the pancreas, including Cushing’s disease, steroid and immune system problems, pancreatic infection, or stress.
+However, in many cases, the exact cause remains unidentified.
+Regardless of the cause, without insulin, cells throughout the body cannot absorb glucose from the blood, effectively starving them of energy.

-In response to the cells distress, the brain begins to send signals to eat more, so the body can take in more glucose.
-The glucose level in the blood steadily rises, unable to be utilized, while the cells in the body continue to demand glucose, breaking down fat and muscle protein to be converted by the liver.
-An unending cycle is quickly created, with more glucose being taken in and created, the body unable to utilize it as energy because the lack of insulin prevents transfer of the glucose into the cells.
+In response to the cells’ distress, the brain sends signals to eat more, so the body can take in more glucose.
+Meanwhile, glucose levels in the blood steadily rise, unable to be utilized, while the cells continue to demand glucose.
+This results in the body breaking down fat and muscle protein to be converted into energy by the liver.
+An unending cycle is quickly created, where more glucose is ingested and produced, but the body cannot utilize it due to the lack of insulin.

-As the cycle progresses, glucose continues to build up in the body, leaking into the urine and drawing water from cells in the body into the urinary tract, leading to constant dehydration despite increased water intake.
+As the cycle progresses, glucose continues to build up in the body, leaking into the urine and drawing water from cells into the urinary tract.
+This leads to constant dehydration despite increased water intake.

-If diabetes is allowed to progress unchecked, dogs will begin to suffer from severe malnutrition (as the body is unable to use the food that is eaten), muscle wasting (as the body feeds on it’s own tissue for energy) and dehydration (from the glucose drawing water from the body).
+If diabetes is left unchecked, dogs will begin to suffer from severe malnutrition (as the body cannot utilize the food consumed), muscle wasting (as the body feeds on its own tissue for energy), and dehydration (from glucose drawing water from the body).
 In addition, diabetic ketoacidosis can develop.
-As the body begins to break down fat as a source of energy, by-products called ketones are created.
-As these byproducts continue to accumulate in the blood, it can cause a very serious and potentially fatal illness.
+As the body begins to break down fat for energy, by-products called ketones are created.
+If these byproducts continue to accumulate in the blood, they can cause a serious and potentially fatal illness.

-Symptoms of diabetes in dogs are similar to those in people.
-The early signs most commonly noticed include :
+The symptoms of diabetes in dogs are similar to those in humans.
+The early signs most commonly noticed include:

 • Drastically increased appetite